lhindman/cs121-lab05-2/README.md

 public static ArrayList<String> buildListFromCSV(File database, int fieldNumber) {...}
 ```

 Once the above static methods have been successfully implemented, they can easily be integrated into HousingCrunch.java by first removing removing the hard-coded homeList and replacing it with the following method calls.
-Note that the number "1" in the call to buildListFromCSV() indicates that the list should be built from the first field in the CSV file.
+Note that the number "1" in the call to buildListFromCSV() indicates that the homeList should be built from the first field in the CSV file.
 ```
-String filename = LabUtility.getFilename(kbd);
+File csvFile = LabUtility.getFile(kbd);
-ArrayList<String> homeList = LabUtility.buildListFromCSV(filename,1);
+ArrayList<String> homeList = LabUtility.buildListFromCSV(csvFile,1);
 ```

 ### Implementation Guide